 We have generally referred to these as Turnaround Plans in the past, though here and moving forward we will be referring to them as Sustainable Improvement Plans.
 The reason for this change is to reflect that a school team's efforts to improve its service to students is not a momentary, fast, or easily completed effort, but a process that starts decisively and must be sustained over time.

 Crucial values have motivated these changes.
 The revisions to this guidance are intended to maintain and encourage the best elements of planning and implementing improvement efforts that have been shown to drive improved practice.
 We have sought to make the process more meaningful for schools and districts by provisioning for schools to be able to explain their plan in various ways, rather than in a specific written template.
 This is also intended to ensure that schools and districts can submit their plans to DESE using the same materials they would create in their process as they see fit or that they would use to communicate to their own stakeholders.

 We aim to embody the State as a Partner by shifting the effort away from schools to conform in their communication and towards assisting DESE in understanding improvement efforts.
 We also seek to ensure that any school expected to write a plan will receive substantive support from the Statewide System of Support team.

-The Statewide System of Support (SSoS) in the Department of Elementary and Secondary Education (ESE) has created a plan template and accompanying guidance for district and schools identified under Massachusetts' Next-Generation District & School Accountability System as requiring assistance or intervention (see Broad/comprehensive support and Focused/targeted support in chart below).
+The Statewide System of Support (SSoS) in the Department of Elementary and Secondary Education (DESE) has created planning guidance for districts and schools identified under Massachusetts' Next-Generation District & School Accountability System as requiring assistance or intervention (see Broad/comprehensive support and Focused/targeted support in the chart below).